Tonidotpy/GPU-Computing-2025-258784/deliverable-1/project/csr-gpu-sort/README.md

-# SpMV CSR GPU Baseline Implementation
+# SpMV CSR GPU Sort Implementation

 This implementation parallelize the SpMV algorithm by using on thread for each row of the matrix and it also implements a Bitonic Sort to reduce the total